Winter is Coming…

 In addition to the above, I highly suggest you invest in a high quality pair of cycling shoes and gloves and some "head" gear.

 I have made a considerable investment in shoes and gloves.
 Personally, if my digits are cold, no amount of warmth in my core body will keep me riding.
-I set out on an early morning ride last week and completely underestimated how cold it was; my fingers were numb within 3 miles and I was forced to turn around and finish earlier than I expected.
+I recently set out on an early morning ride and completely underestimated how cold it was; my fingers were numb within 3 miles and I was forced to turn around and finish earlier than I expected.
 By the time I made it back to the starting point my fingers were frozen and all desire to keep riding was gone.

 For mild temperatures I use a set of Gore-Tex shoe covers and mild winter gloves.
 But once the temperatures drops below 40° I wear my winter specific Lake shoes and Pearl Izumi winter gloves.
 Gloves are critical, find a pair of specifically designed cycling winter gloves that fit your hands - nothing too tight.
 These gloves are built specifically to provide you with the adequate movement and flexibility you need to manage and use your bike's cockpit controls.
+You can add another layer of warmth to your hands by adding Bar Mitts.
+I’ve found that I can wear lighter gloves with these on.
+Bar Mitts are a god send on really cold days.

 To cover my ears and head I generally wear a Halo Band for as long as the temperatures permit just to keep sweat off my eyes.
 But once the temperature hits below the mid 40s I'll swap it for a Halo skull cap that covers my ears and provides a little warmth and protection from the wind.
 When the temps go below the mid 30s I'll use a Gordini Baclava full head cover that protects my head and neck and covers my ears, nose, and mouth.